usaid-cs/yesterday-i-learned/python.md

 1. `re.sub(pattern, repl, string)` is technically `re.sub(pattern, lambda repl: repl, string)`, which allows [text munging][python 6].
 1. `yield`s are formally referred to as [coroutines](http://en.wikipedia.org/wiki/Coroutine) -- function with multiple entry/resume points.
 1. The `signal` package has an `alarm` method that can [timeout a long-running function][python 7].
-1. [Python3 exceptions are only accessible within the `except` block, for GC reasons][toptal].
+1. [Python3 exceptions are only accessible within the `except` block, for GC reasons](http://www.toptal.com/python/top-10-mistakes-that-python-programmers-make).
 Interestingly, even if the same name existed outside the `except` block, [Python3 will remove the variable of the same name from the outer scope](http://www.wefearchange.org/2013/04/python-3-language-gotcha-and-short.html).
 1. Set generators are [already available in python2.7](http://en.wikipedia.org/wiki/Python_syntax_and_semantics#Dictionary_and_set_comprehensions).
 1. The `set`'s `discard` method makes stupid things like `new_set = {x for x in old_set if x != 'foo'}` a little bit redundant.
 1. Lambda expressions can have parameter defaults, positional and keyword arguments!